eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

     into words.
   - I really value those emails.
 "I am understood" is the most wonderful feeling.
+- write:
-- try to develop a rule where if I do it and don't write about it, it didn't happen
+  - i have tried to develop this rule
+  - if i do it, and don't write about it, it didn't happen
+  - i try to apply this bc i write lots of personal software and little experiments and often, if i doint write about it here (or at least tweet about it), it is as if it didn't happen
+  - not everything deserves a blog post, little things can be a tweet
+    - e.g. custom invoice format

 # Your Books